 (If it does maybe I need to consider if something has mastered me).

 I would add though that this verse is one of the most misused and abused verses I have seen.

-It seems to be thrown around as a guilt trip to stop other Christians using their freedom in a way that you don’t like.
+It seems to be thrown around as a guilt trip to stop other Christians using their freedom in a way that someone else doesn’t like.

 “You’re making me stumble, so you have to stop.”

 First, it’s almost certainly not true that they are making you stumble.
 The people saying this are very rarely about to start doing the activity against their own belief.
 So they are not stumbling at all.